 The 362 drill holes in the database were supplied in electronic format by Giga Metals, 307 of which had assay values.
-The primary economic contributor is shown to be nickel (Ni%) content, and the secondary is cobalt (Co%).
+For the purpose of the resource estimation, 240 drill holes are used which lie within the study area.
+The primary economic contributor is shown to be nickel (Ni%)

+content, and the secondary is cobalt (Co%).
 Sulphur (S%) has similarly been analysed and estimated on a block-by-block basis.
 Assay values were composited to 4.0 m within the mineralised domains: (1) Du-Wh-Sp (dunite, wehrlite, serpentinite); (2) cPx-oPx (clinopyroxenite, olivine, magnetite and hornblende clinopyroxenite); (3) volcanics; (4) dykes; (5) overburden.